Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 	_Application: first run_

-1. You will now explore the Person pages with the CRUD operations.
+1. You will now explore the Person pages and test the CRUD operations.

 	1. Click **Create New** to add a new person.
 Enter a first name and a last name and click **Create**.